 Universities with their large budgets were the first to realise the potential collaboration has on the quality of a student’s work, and quickly began investing in this by using furniture designed with technology and collaboration mind, such as the TOP-TEC Collaborative-Furniture Range.
 You can reduce the impact of Transitioning from education to the workplace by dedicating areas to collaborative working.

-Improving your ability to collaborate and share helps employees to integrate into the business and has many benefits for your existing employees.
-Clearer interactions and communication in dedicated spaces means fewer interruptions which helps to reduce errors in work.
+Improving your ability to collaborate and share, helps employees to integrate into the business.
+It also has many benefits for your existing employees.
+Clearer interactions and communication in dedicated spaces means fewer interruptions, which helps to reduce errors in work.
 When a team or department is collaborating smoothly, sharing information and communicating seamlessly, they work more effectively.
 Highly motivated job prospects want to to work with people they respect and whom they feel they can learn from.
 Being able to pass on knowledge engages both parties and helps create a sense of belonging.
-Collaboration gives your workplace a competitive advantage when attracting today’s students and prospective employees.
+Collaboration gives your workplace a competitive advantage when attracting today’s students, and prospective employees.